gameyfin/gameyfin/README.md

 For security reasons, Gameyfin only accepts torrents it itself has created, but this data will be saved on the disk, so the .torrent files can be re-used even after a restart

 To use the bittorrent client, either set `gameyfin.torrent` in `gameyfin.properties` or the environment variable `GAMEYFIN_TORRENT` to a path where the torrent files should be stored
+Also, if you want to use the torrent tracker externally or have set an unresolvable hostname on your machine, use `gameyfin.torrenthostname` or `GAMEYFIN_TORRENTHOSTNAME` to set a valid hostname which will be used for the announce URL of the torrents